 What Causes A Sleep Regression?

-- Natural growth spurts in your baby’s development such as learning to crawl or teething,
+- Natural growth spurts in your baby’s physical, mental and emotional development such as learning to crawl, walk or teething

 - Your child needs less daytime sleep as they go through a nap transition.

-- Or they are experiencing separation anxiety and/or toddler independence.
+- They are experiencing separation anxiety and/or toddler independence

 How To Survive A Sleep Regression